vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vic_appliance.md

 - Download the vSphere Container Cluster Manager binaries bundle, `vic-adm-platform-dev.tar.gz`, from the file server.
 Unpack the bundle and start deploying container clusters.
 For information about deploying container clusters, see [Deploy a Kubernetes Cluster](deploy_kubernetes_cluster.html).
 - Log in to vSphere Integrated Containers Management Portal at https://<i>vic_appliance_address</i>:8282.
 For information about how to use vSphere Integrated Containers Management Portal, see [View and Manage VCHs, Add Registries, and Provision Containers Through the Management Portal](../vic_cloud_admin/vchs_and_mgmt_portal.md).

-**NOTE** If, during the OVA deployment, you configured the vSphere Integrated Containers appliance to use different ports for the vSphere Integrated Containers services, replace the port numbers in the URLs below with the appropriate ports.
+You can reconfigure the appliance after deployment by editing the settings of the appliance VM.
+For information about reconfiguring the appliance, see [Reconfigure the vSphere Integrated Containers Appliance](reconfigure_appliance.html).